ekstromjin/Node.js-pivotaltracker-clone/README.md

 # Pivotal
-Management Tool for Team Project -> This is an application over Pothongriver Platform
+Management Tool for Team Project -> This is an application over my Platform

 # Karma & Run
   1. Set environments variable 'PHANTOMJS_BIN'